ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fb-checkpresence/README.md

 The configuration values are validated and only correct values can be saved.
 Otherwise the save button is disabled.

 ### Fritzbox IP-address, user and password
 The configuration of ip-address, user and password is necessary to get the device data from the fritzbox.
+Therefore a user has to be created in the fritzbox.
+This is required with newer firmware version (>= 7.25)of the fritzbox.
+See here fore information: https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/Empfehlungen%20zur%20Benutzerfu%CC%88hrung%20bei%20der%20Anmeldung%20an%20einer%20FRITZ%21Box_v1.1.pdf
 The password is encrypted and wasn't saved in clear text.
 The user name and password may have a maximum of 32 characters.
 See for information: https://service.avm.de/help/de/FRITZ-Box-Fon-WLAN-7490/014/hilfe_zeichen_fuer_kennwoerter#:~:text=Namen%20f%C3%BCr%20Benutzer,Kennwortfeld%20darf%20nicht%20leer%20sein.

+### Ssl option
+In some cases the adapter could not connect to the fritzbox.
+It could help to disable this option.
+In this case the adapter tries to connect without https.

 ### Interval
 You have separate intervals for family members and Fritzbox devices.